mraniki/tt/README.md

  - Switch between multiple CEX and DEX in one environment with prefix `/cexexchange name` or `/dex exchange name` (e.g `/cex binance`, `/cex kraken`, `/dex pancake`, `/dex quickswap`)
  - Switch between testnet and mainnet with `/testmode`
  - Support % of USDT balance for CEX order and DEX order
- - Support standard DEX token list per exchange (e.g. [https://tokenlists.org/](tokenlist.org)) with function to convert symbol to checksum address from the token list as well as base currency for a given DEX
+ - Convert symbol to checksum address via coingecko API to support any symbol and chain listed in coingecko
  - Able to start the bot with DEX or CEX as default option.

  ### Other Features